8 Fascinating Examples of Light as Architectural Concepts

 1. Khogod courtyard in The Smithsonian Institution.

-Norman Faster is fascinated by the light from above, for instance, the roof.
+Norman Foster is fascinated by the light from above, for instance, the roof.
 Large public buildings benefit from the vast amount of direct daylight entering from above, creating exaggerated, dramatic, and enjoyable spaces.
-In his projects, terminals, and museums, natural light is a principal source that lets the light from the ceiling illuminating the surfaces below.
+In his projects, terminals, and museums, natural light is a principal source that lets the light from the ceiling illuminate the surfaces below.

 - Project: Smithsonian American Art Museum and National Portrait Gallery.